-VII.
+VI.
 RELATED WORK

-Three types of pricing options are currently adopted in IaaS clouds.
-Besides the on-demand and reserved instances introduced in Sec.
-II, we note that some cloud providers charge dynamic prices that fluctuate over time, e.g., the Spot Instances in Amazon EC2 [2].
-Some existing works discuss how to leverage these pricing options to reduce instance running costs for an individual user.
-For example, Zhao et al. [13] propose resource rental planning with EC2 spot price predictions to reduce the operational cost of cloud applications.
-Hong et al. [14] design an instance purchasing strategy to reduce the "margin cost" of over-provisioning.
-[14] also presents a strategy to combine the use of on-demand and reserved instances, which is essentially a special case of our Heuristic strategy when all demands are given in one reservation period.
-Vermeersch [15] implements a prototype software that dynamically retrieves instances from Amazon EC2 based on the user workload.
-All these works offer a consulting service that helps an individual user make instance purchasing decisions.
+Some existing works discussed how to leverage prevalent cloud pricing options to reduce instance running costs for an individual user.
+For example, Zhao et al. [11] proposed resource rental planning with EC2 Spot Price predictions to reduce the operational cost of cloud applications.
+Hong et al. [12] designed an instance purchasing strategy to reduce the "margin cost" of over-provisioning.
+They also presented a strategy to combine the use of on-demand and reserved instances [12], which is essentially a special case of Algorithm 1 when all demands are given in one reservation period.
+Vermeersch [13] implemented a software prototype that dynamically retrieves instances from Amazon EC2 based on the user workload.
+All these works make instance purchasing decisions for an individual user.